alfonsogijon/WindTurbines_PINNs/README.md

 ![plot](./Figures/Power-curve-model.png)

-More details about the models can be found at the Arxiv preprint.
+More details about the models can be found at the preprint.